Nexenta/edge-dev/README.md

 ### Step 3: Initialize cluster and obtain license

-* use .neadmrc from "default" profile and adjust API_URL to point to the right management IPv4 address
+* use [.neadmrc](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/.neadmrc) from "default" profile.
+If you planning to use neadm tool on a different host, you'll need to adjust API_URL to point to the right management IPv4 address.
+Default port 8080.
-* use .bash_completion from "default" profile (optional)
+* use [.bash_completion](https://github.com/Nexenta/nedge-dev/blob/master/conf/default/.bash_completion) from "default" profile (optional)
 * setup neadm alias (optional)

 ```